 But in addition to that, you’ve also got to provide safety training to your employees who are not miners.
 And that’s what we’re going to explain in this article.

-We’ve also included a Free Guide to MSHA Training Requirements for you at the bottom of this article.
+We’ve also included a Free Guide to MSHA Training Requirements.

 Because we threw around some terms above, we thought we’d give you some official MSHA definitions to start.